Trepan-Debuggers/python2-trepan/README.rst

 * Commands and subcommands are individual classes now, not methods in a class.
 This means they now have properties like the context in which they can be run, minimum abbreviation name or alias names.
 To add a new command you basically add a file in a directory.
 * I/O is it's own layer.
 This simplifies interactive readline behavior from reading commands over a TCP socket.
 * An interface is it's own layer.
 Local debugging, remote debugging, running debugger commands from a file (`source`) are different interfaces.
-This means, for example, that we are able to give better error reporting if a debugger command file has an error. p* There is an experimental Python-friendly interface for front-ends
+This means, for example, that we are able to give better error reporting if a debugger command file has an error.
+* There is an experimental Python-friendly interface for front-ends
 * more testable.
 Much more unit and functional tests.
 More of *pydb*'s integration test will eventually be added.

 Etc.